xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 ### The Cube

 Let us finally start with the cube sides!
-We will have four faces — bottom, front, back and left —
+We will have four faces — bottom, front, back and left:

 ![](https://cdn-images-1.medium.com/max/2388/1*q69vRRksjkM4M2xY0Meycg.png)